nic-brian/setup-webmin-google-compute-engine/README.md

 # setup-webmin-google-compute-engine
-Sets up Webmin on a Debian Google Cloud Compute Engine VM
+Sets up Webmin and WordPress on a Debian Google Cloud Compute Engine VM.

 Create a Debian VM using Google Cloud Console.
 Be sure to change the following settings.